Jump to content

 Edited by paul2009

 Content: Views and opinions are my own.
-Links in my posts may refer to SF.DIGITAL products or may be affiliate links.
+Links in my posts may refer to my own SF.DIGITAL products or may be affiliate links.

-Forum advice is free.
-You can thank me by clicking one of the feedback emojis below.
-Coffee is optional.
+Forum advice is completely free.
+You can thank me by selecting a feedback emoji.
+Buying a coffee is generous but optional.

 Link to comment